sdbs-uni-p/vldb25-dbms-live-patching/README.md

 0. **Initial**: Prepare the system.

     This reproduction package can either be executed on a prepared server (highly recommended), or in a prepared QEMU VM.
 Please see the README of the [qemu](qemu) directory for details.

 1. **Crawl Development History**: Identify live patchable source code changes (see directory [patch-crawler](patch-crawler) for implementation details).

+   > ***NOTE:*** Patch generation is highly system specific.
+We have noticed slight differences when the following components are deviated from:
+   >
+   > - OS: Debian Bullseye (11)
+   > - GCC version: 10.2.

    Patch crawling must be done using the ***unmodified*** Linux kernel.